kodhework/kodnet/README.md

 **kodnet** implicitly provides type conversion whenever possible and also provides *wrappers* that allow you to use native .NET types but not native to VisualFoxPro 9.
 This is very useful for example with methods that accept *byte, float, long, Decimal* among others.

+# Why migrate from wwDotnetBridge to kodnet

+**kodnet** offers advantages not offered by wwDotnetBridge

+* Easier code to write!
+Call/assign methods, properties, fields using the member's own name.
+* Support to create delegates and add/delete events
+* Create generic class instances easily
+* Real support for asynchronous .NET methods
+* Compile C# code dynamically
+* Support for including visual controls from .NET to VFP forms
+* Up to 8 times faster in instance method calls [See example](https://drive.google.com/file/d/1FI2I6kuYAmzSrArNgXdtGXvgFVvmUoGN/view?usp=sharing)

+If you are thinking migrating, and need professional help, contact us at our email address above.
+We will be happy to create an affordable quote to fit your needs.

 # Want to be a Sponsor?